dmbarbour/glas/docs/GlasDesign.md

 ### Provenance Tracking

-The glas module system hinders manual provenance tracking, e.g. we cannot access module name from the language module 'compile' function.
-This was intentional in that I do not want location-dependent semantics and factoring.
-However, it does have some costs with regards to debugging.
+The glas module system currently hinders manual provenance tracking, e.g. we cannot access module names or file paths from the 'compile' function.
+Also, metaprogramming is widespread so we'd need to trace influence through macros.

-This can be mitigated by adding some provenance to log messages when compiling code.
-But this is very coarse grained.
-A better solution is to track provenance at a fine granularity within values, then distribute blame (or responsibility) heuristically, e.g. inverse to the number of direct observers of the source data (based on [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics).

-Fine-grained tracking of provenance will require somehow annotating or mapping values to their dependencies.
-I do have some concept of annoted values in [Glas Object](GlasObject.md) that might be something we can leverage for this purpose.
-But the details will require a lot of design and implementation work to get right.
+A partial mitigation strategy is that log messages can be associated with each file as it compiles.
+This is likely the only option short-term.
+A more complete solution will require tracing compiled output back to the inputs that influenced it, preferably to the precision of binary ranges within files.
+This is probably too much to trace efficiently, but we might try some heuristics around the notion of spreading and diluting blame similar to [SHErrLoc project](https://research.cs.cornell.edu/SHErrLoc/).